 Measuring equipment, communications-electronic equipment and other products that are exposed to single and multiple shocks in the course of usage and transportation should undergo tests for shock load resistance.

 Shock signals can be produced with pre- and post-shock pulses or without them.
 In the figure below T stands for shock duration and A for its amplitude.
-Duration as well as amplitude of pre- and post-pulses exceeds duration of shock puslses in 10 times.
-Trapezoidal signal has additional parameters such as rise and fall time of the signal (T1 and T2).
-Sawtooth signal has fall time option (T2).
+Duration as well as the amplitude of pre- and post-pulses exceeds the duration of shock pulses in 10 times.
+The trapezoidal signal has additional parameters such as rise and fall time of the signal (T1 and T2).
+The sawtooth signal has fall time option (T2).

 Setting tests profile

-Shock load test parameters are set in the Menu “Vibration tests’ profile editing” available from the main menu “Testing profile”.
+Shock load test parameters are set in the Menu “Vibration tests’ profile editing” available in the main menu “Testing profile”.

-VCS Classical shock Software enables setting of the following parameters:
+Shaker controller Software Classical shock enables setting of the following parameters:

 - Duration of the shock (ms) —duration of the pulse, T.

-- Shock amplitude, g — peak vibroiacceleration value, A.
+- Shock amplitude, g — peak vibration acceleration value, A.

-- Shock frequency per minute— number of shocks per minute (1 – 120).
+- Shock frequency per minute— the number of shocks per minute (1 – 120).